jinboszu/jinboszu/README.md

 I primarily research on the methodology of Operations Research.

-If you encounter bugs or have any questions, please open issues or contact me via email.
+If you encounter bugs or have any questions, please file new issues or contact me via email.

 *Suggestions and collaborations are welcome!*